 Colostrum to the Rescue

 For some, it might seem weird or yucky, but really, there is nothing to fear from the first milk from nursing mammals, called colostrum.
 We all know that human babies that were nursed by their mothers tend to have stronger immunity because breast milk transfers crucial antibodies from the mother to the baby.
 These antibodies help the baby fight through his or her early years before their own immune system is fully developed.

 No one would advocate drinking human breast milk past the age of babyhood, but we can supplement with the colostrum from other mammals, usually cows, but also goats or sheep.
 The powdered colostrum from these animals can easily be mixed into yogurt or smoothies or taken in pill form.

 Herbs & Supplements

-Aside from already mentioned elderberry, there are many other herbal immune boosters.
+Aside from the already mentioned elderberry, there are many other herbal immune boosters.
 One of the better-known ones is echinacea.
 You can get it in the form of a supplement or an herbal tea.
-There is also eleuthero root, astragalus, ashwagandha, Rhodiola, and other herbs that can help strengthen the immune system and hence reduce the length and severity of illness.
+There is also eleuthero root, astragalus, ashwagandha, Rhodiola, goldenseal, and other herbs that can help strengthen the immune system and hence reduce the length and severity of illness.

 Be Physically Active